usnistgov/ARIAC/wiki/misc/updates.md

 Wiki | [Home](../../README.md) | [Documentation](../documentation/documentation.md) | [Tutorials](../tutorials/tutorials.md) | [Qualifiers](../qualifiers/qualifier.md) | [Finals](../finals/finals.md)

 -------------------------------------------------
-## Expected release 2021, Apr 26
+## Expected release 2021

-- A new release of the software is expected today.
+- A new release of the software is expected Tuesday or Wednesday.
 The release will fix many ongoing issues and will be used as the docker image for the qualifiers.
 - Documentation on the qualifiers will be posted in the wiki, which will also include access to scripts to work with docker.
+- New docker image has been created an uploaded on the docker website.
+- Scripts are being updated for the new version of the software.

 ## Released 2021, Mar 13